 Small-group leaders establish the energy and tone of the retreat and have a major influence on the success of the retreat.
 Students will meet in pre-assigned small groups for discussion three times during the retreat.
 Each discussion is facilitated by a small-group leader and allows students to talk about the messages of the retreat.

-Here’s a helpful handout to give to potential small-group leaders and a promotional poster to put around your local high school.
+Here are some helpful handouts to give to potential student or parent small-group leaders and a promotional poster to put around your local high school.

 Ensure you’ve submitted your Priority One (P1) Form.

 Fill it out now!
-Our Programs Client Relations Coordinator will reach out to you at this time if we have not yet received your P1.
+Our Programs Client Relations Coordinator will reach out to you four weeks before your retreat if we have not yet received your P1.